-Schedule your orientation session.
+Contact us to schedule your orientation.
+This may be combined with a Discovery Flight, if you have no previous flight experience.
 All orientations are conducted and billed as regular ground instruction.
 During the orientation your instructor will:

 - Collect your proof of U.S. Citizenship (or, if you are not a citizen, review and make copies of your passport and VISA)

 - Complete the online application for your FAA Student Pilot Certificate.

 - Review all Holladay Aviation policies and procedures.

 Gather proof of U.S. citizenship: unexpired U.S. Passport, or a U.S. birth certificate.
 If you are not a citizen, you must submit an application to the Transportation Security Administration (TSA) and obtain authorization to train.
 We’ll also need a copy of your driver’s license.

 Download and review the latest version of the FAA Airman Certification Standards.

 Purchase the Sporty’s Private Pilot Learn To Fly course.